Land trusts are often the unsung heroes of the real estate investing world. You can use them to control assets rather than own them yourself.

 And that’s where the land trust really gets to strut its stuff.
 After all, the land trust is also called a “title holding trust” because that’s it’s main job: hold title to the property in your place.
 But you still get to stay in control of any property associated with your trust, and of course, any earnings the real estate investment generates.
 Let’s take a closer look at land trust basics you should know.

-But land trusts can form a critical part of your asset protection strategy well outside the limelight, and in fact, we prefer creating them anonymously for additional benefits.
+Land trusts can form a critical part of your asset protection strategy well outside the limelight, and in fact, we prefer creating them anonymously for additional benefits.
 This type of revocable trust takes the critical first step in asset protection: stripping the title out of your name.

 When you establish a land trust, you’re using its trustee-beneficiary structure.
 Your trustee may then provide for you as a beneficiary of the trust.
 Lawyers make great trustees because of attorney-client privilege, but you get to choose.
-This is how you maintain control and enjoy benefits property ownership while sidestepping its liabilities.
+This is how you maintain control and enjoy the benefits of property ownership while sidestepping its liabilities.
 It’s a pretty cool thing, in our opinion.

 There are many ways land trusts can help out real estate investors.
 Let’s just consider some of these common uses of the land trust:

 As previously mentioned, a land trust is a great tool but can be limited if used alone.
 It’s not intended to be your entire asset protection strategy, but rather a piece of it.
 Recall that properties in LLCs are generally ‘pooled’ legally, unless you use a Series LLC of course.